 ID’s first cut at judging media in 1999.

-“minus ten” Is a look back 10 years to see what was going on.
+Time Warp Is a look back to see what was going on.
 I’ll pick out what I feel got Stuck in Time, good or bad design that was clearly of the moment.
 Ahead of Time will be a look at something that had brought some insight to the future and finally, the Test of Time will soon be design classics, at least imho.

 Issue of ID before the Annual is always light, not very many ads from the consultants as they we all saving their pennies for the Annual.
 Regardless, I was able to find a couple of nuggets.